bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/08_PyCOMPSs_CLI/02_Usage.rst

 APP_NAME is required and must be unique.
 SOURCE_DIR and DESTINATION_DIR are optional
-the command copies the application from the current directory or from SOURCE_DIR if --source_dir is set to the remote directory specified with DESTINATION_DIR. if DESTINATION_DIR is not set, the application will be deployed in ``$HOME/.COMPSsApps``
+the command copies the application from the current directory or from SOURCE_DIR if ``--source_dir`` is set to the remote directory specified with DESTINATION_DIR.
+If DESTINATION_DIR is not set, the application will be deployed in ``$HOME/.COMPSsApps``

-In order to show how to deploy an application, clone the PyCOMPSs' tutorial apps repository:
+In order to show how to deploy an application, clone the PyCOMPSs' tutorial apps
+repository:

 .. code-block:: console